tuanha1305/tuanha1305.github.io/README.md

 The site is automatically deployed to GitHub Pages from the main branch.
 Ensure that GitHub Pages is correctly set up in your repository settings.

+#### Disable GitHub Pages (Optional)

+If you want to disable GitHub Pages for your repository, follow these steps:

+1. Go to Settings of your repository.
+2. Under General -> Pages, scroll to the Branch dropdown.
+3. Select None at the bottom of the dropdown to disable GitHub Pages.

 ## 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.